 Catering a dinner party in the $849 Beko BBO60S0MB oven is a recipe for disaster.

-While its shelves have stoppers, they don't prevent the shelves from being pulled out accidentally, and the shelves have a raised bar at the front and back that can make sliding heavy dishes out difficult.
+Although its shelves have stoppers, they don't prevent the shelves from being pulled out accidentally.
+Plus, the shelves have a raised bar at the front and back that can make sliding heavy dishes out difficult.
 Sounds like ample opportunity for your culinary masterpiece to end up on the kitchen floor.